PolarVoid/moon-engine/README.md

 npm install -g light-server
 ```

-In the root directory of the downloaded folder, run
+In the root directory of the downloaded folder, run:

 ```
 light-server --serve .